The flow tree formula for Donaldson-Thomas invariants of quivers with potentials: The flow tree formula for DT invariants

 where the sum is over binary trees as in \S\ref{section_trees}, $\epsilon^{\alpha,\omega}_{T,v} \in \{0,1,-1\}$ is as in \eqref{eq:epsilon} and for every $x\in \Z$. \end{theorem}

 The flow tree formula stated in Theorem \ref{main_thm} was conjectured by Alexandrov and Pioline in \cite{AlexandrovPioline}.
-The assumption $\omega \in U_{I,\alpha} \cap U^\eta$ in Theorem \ref{main_thm} makes precise and explicit the conditions ``small enough" and ``generic" which were left slightly vague in the original formulation of the conjecture in \cite{AlexandrovPioline}: $\omega \in U^\eta$ is the condition ``small enough", and $\omega \in U_{I,\alpha}$ is the condition ``generic".
+The assumption $\omega \in U_{I,\alpha} \cap U^\eta$ in Theorem \ref{main_thm} makes precise and explicit the conditions ``small enough" and ``generic" which were left slightly vague in the statement of Theorem \ref{main_thm_intro} given in the introduction and in the original formulation of the conjecture in \cite{AlexandrovPioline}: $\omega \in U^\eta$ is the condition ``small enough", and $\omega \in U_{I,\alpha}$ is the condition ``generic".

 We also prove a variant of the flow tree formula recently conjectured by Mozgovoy \cite{mozgovoy2021operadic} in which one perturbs points in $\mathcal{M}_{\RR}$ rather than the skew-symmetric form.
 Recall that we denote $e_I \coloneqq \sum_{i\in I}e_i$.
 By Proposition \ref{prop_generic_point}, the set $V_{I,\eta}$ of $\beta \in e_I^{\perp} \subset \cM_\R$ such that $\beta$ is $(I,\eta)$-generic and $\eta$ is $\beta$-generic is open and dense in $e_I^{\perp}$.
 Finally, we denote by $V^\alpha$ the open neighborhood of $\alpha$ in $e_I^{\perp}$ defined by: $\beta \in V^{\alpha}$ if and only if for every $n \in \cN_e^+$ such that $\alpha(n)$ is nonzero, $\beta(n)$ is nonzero and of the same sign as $\alpha(n)$.